-The ts\make\elem() function
+The ts_make_elem() function

-The ts\make\elem() function makes an element from an array of values and nulls.
+The ts_make_elem() function makes an element from an array of values and nulls.
 Each array has one value for each column in the element.

-- tsdesc The descriptor for a time series returned by ts\open(). - values An array of data to be placed in the element.
+- values An array of data to be placed in the element.
 Data that is by value is placed in the array, and data that is by reference stores pointers. - nulls Stores columns in the element that should be NULL. - off For a regular time series, off contains the offset of the element on return.
 For an irregular time series, off is set to -1.
 This argument can be NULL.

 An element and its offset.
 If tsdesc is a descriptor for a regular time series, the time stamp column in the element is set to NULL; if tsdesc is a descriptor for an irregular time series, the time stamp column is set to whatever was in values[0].
-This

-element must be freed by the caller using ts\free\elem().
+This element must be freed by the caller using ts_free_elem().

-Related reference:

-"The ts\elem\to\row() function" on page 9-23
+"The ts_elem_to_row() function" on page 9-22

-"The ts\free\elem() procedure" on page 9-25
+"The ts_free_elem() procedure" on page 9-24

-"The ts\ins\elem() function" on page 9-33

-"The ts\elem() function" on page 9-21

-"The ts\make\elem\with\buf() function"
+"The ts_make_elem_with_buf() function"

-"The ts\put\elem() function" on page 9-44
+"The ts_put_elem() function" on page 9-44

-"The ts\put\elem\no\dups() function" on page 9-45
+"The ts_put_elem_no_dups() function" on page 9-45

-"The ts\put\last\elem() function" on page 9-46
+"The ts_put_nth_elem() function" on page 9-46

-"The ts\row\to\elem() function" on page 9-52
+"The ts_row_to_elem() function" on page 9-48

-The ts\make\elem\with\buf() function
+The ts_make_elem_with_buf() function

-The ts\make\elem\with\buf() function creates a time series element using the buffer in an existing time series element.
+The ts_make_elem_with_buf() function creates a time series element using the buffer in an existing time series element.
 The initial data in the element is overwritten.